danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 With my current process, I spend much more time in back-and-forth analysis and design.
 But by the time we get to writing code, it's usually correct the first time and literally only takes minutes.
 The upfront time invested in reasoning carefully with the AI pays off massively — the work becomes faster, safer, and more reliable than rushing straight into implementation.
 This is the power of using AI as a design partner rather than (solely) a code generator.

 If you already collaborate this way with humans, you don't need a new mindset for AI, you just need to insist on the same standards.

-## TODO

-- link to my past posts on power of written communication, markdown for highly effective teams and that hasn't changed with AI, if anything, being strong written communication skills is a superpower in getting better results from AI assisted coding.
-* edit